BettercareHealth/bettercare/nc/nc-9.md

 ### 9-14 What are blood groups?

 Red cells have proteins on their surface called antigens, which determine a person’s blood group.
 The red cell antigens of a fetus are inheri­ted from both parents and, therefore, may differ from that of the mother.
 The most important red cell antigens are the ABO antigens and the D (Rhesus) antigen.
-If the A antigen is present on a person’s red cells the blood group will be A. Similarly, the presence of the B antigen makes the blood group B. If both antigens are present the blood group will be AB while if both antigens are absent the blood group will be O. Most people are blood group O.
+If the A&nbsp;antigen is present on a person’s red cells the blood group will be A. Similarly, the presence of the B antigen makes the blood group B. If both antigens are present the blood group will be AB while if both antigens are absent the blood group will be O. Most people are blood group O.

 The D antigen is inherited separately from the ABO antigens.
-The presence of the D antigen on the red cells makes a person Rhesus positive.
+The presence of the D&nbsp;antigen on the red cells makes a person Rhesus&nbsp;positive.
 If the D antigen is missing, then the person is Rhesus negative.

 Therefore, a person with both A and D antigens will have the A positive blood group while another with neither A, B nor D antigens will be blood group O negative.